-- enough cooked pasta for four
+- cooked pasta enough for 4

-- 1 carrot, cut into half-inch cubes
+- 1 carrot cut into half-inch cubes

-- 1 onion, roughly chopped
+- 1 onion roughly chopped

-- 1 and ½ c. of milk (we used skim milk)
+- 1 and 1/2 cups milk (we used skim milk)

-- salt and pepper, to taste
+- salt to taste

-- Heat a pan.
+Heat a pan.
 Make sure it's hot before throwing in the sausage meat so that browning occurs immediately.
 Add the sausage meat.
 Cook over high heat without stirring for a couple of minutes to brown the underside.

-- Add the carrot cubes and continue cooking with occasional stirring until the sausage meat is browned in most places.
+Add the carrot cubes and continue cooking with occasional stirring until the sausage meat is browned in most places.

-- Add the peas and chopped onion.
+Add the peas and chopped onion.
 Stir and cook for a minute.

-- Pour in a cup of milk.
+Pour in a cup of milk.
 Add the cheese and stir.
 Lower the heat to medium and cook, with occasional stirring, just until the cheese melts.
 If the sauce appears too thick, stir in the rest of the milk.

-- Taste the sauce.
+Taste the sauce.
 Season with salt and pepper, as needed.

-- Add the cooked pasta to the sauce.
+Add the cooked pasta to the sauce.
 Toss well.

-- Serve the sausage and milk pasta with buttered toast on the side.
+Serve the sausage and milk pasta with buttered toast on the side.